daratourt/Impact-of-Undersampling-Techniques-on-Imbalanced-Healthcare-Data-A-Case-Study-on-Stroke-Prediction/README.md

 # Evaluating the Impact of Undersampling Techniques on Imbalanced Healthcare Data: A Case Study on Stroke Prediction
 ## Introduction
 In healthcare, predictive models can significantly improve patient outcomes by enabling early intervention and personalized treatment plans.
 However, many healthcare datasets, such as those predicting stroke occurrences, suffer from class imbalance.
-This study evaluates the effectiveness of various oversampling techniques on an imbalanced healthcare dataset related to stroke prediction.
+This study evaluates the effectiveness of various undersampling techniques on an imbalanced healthcare dataset related to stroke prediction.

 ## Dataset
 The dataset used in this project contains information necessary to predict the occurrence of a stroke.
 Each row in the dataset represents a patient, and the dataset includes the following attributes: